sapmentors/cds-scp-api/README.md

 - [SAP Cloud Platform Internet Destinations for GSuite/Google Cloud Platform ](./docs/InternetAPIforGCP.md)

 ## CDS-SCP-API Config Settings
-The CDS-SCP-API is a SAP Cloud Platform layer on top of Axios.
-The configuration settings of the CDS-SCP-API **service.run** code is simular to Axios options, which can be found [here](https://github.com/axios/axios#request-config).
-Keep in mind that the SAP Cloud Platform Destination and Connectivity services will provide the authentification and proxy settings and will provide the baseURL and those settings set in the Axios options will be ignored.
+The CDS-SCP-API is an SAP Cloud Platform layer on top of Axios.
+The configuration settings of the CDS-SCP-API **service.run** code is simular to Axios options, which are documented [here](https://github.com/axios/axios#request-config).
+CDS-SCP-API will ignore the Axios config settings for the authentification, the proxy settings, and the baseURL.
+The CDS-SCP-API retrieves these settings from the SAP Cloud Platform Destination & Connectivity services.

 ### Compare Axios with CDS-SCP-API
 - Axios implementation